-Equilar has just released their latest report, on CEO pay trends in the S&P 500… and with the report the findings quoted below.
+Equilar has just released their latest report, on CEO pay trends in the S&P 500 in 2010… and with the report the findings quoted below.

 “After pay declines in 2008 and 2009, CEOs saw their total compensation rise 28.2% from 2009 to 2010, to a median of $9 million.
 A few other findings: